FINITE FOODIE

 Assemble

-2. Roll out the dough on a floured surface to form about a 12-inch diameter and 1/8-inch thick circle.
+2. Roll out the dough on a floured surface to form about a 12-inch diameter.
+It should be about 1/8-inch thick.
 Transfer to a baking sheet.

 4. Fold the edges of the pie crust up and over the outer edge of the filling.